kleqing/BattleShip/README.md

 A browser-based implementation of the classic Battleship game, where you play against an AI opponent.

+This project is the clone of the project [Battleship](https://github.com/axeldlv/Battleship-Amazon) but add some feature and using .NET as back-end

 ## Features

 - Classic 7x7 Battleship grid